 Once accepted to the program, you will receive immediate support from program staff, who will guide you through pre-residency requirements such as workshops, fingerprint clearance and preliminary certification exams.
 At the Teacher Residency Summer Institute, you will meet members of your Urban Teacher Residency cohort, mentor teachers and university faculty.
 Through virtual and in-person learning communities, individual and small group collaborative sessions, and regular seminars, you’ll benefit from comprehensive support.
 Additionally, you’ll receive support as you begin your work as the teacher of record.
 Through our UB Teacher Residency Consortium, during your first years in the classroom, you’ll remain connected to a network of school leaders, mentor teachers, university faculty and other stakeholders who are committed to supporting effective teachers for urban schools.

 The first step is to complete the online application, providing a copy of your undergraduate transcripts, contact information for two references, and preparing a written response to two prompts.
 Selected candidates will then be invited to participate in a selection day, which includes an interview and brief teaching demonstration.
-Residents will be selected and notified by January.

 Upon successful completion of the residency program, you will be expected to commit to three years in Buffalo Public Schools.